Dean1342/Discord-ChatGPT-Project/README.md

 # Discord-ChatGPT
-A Discord bot that uses OpenAI's GPT-3.5-turbo model to bring ChatGPT into Discord
+A Discord bot that uses OpenAI's api models to bring ChatGPT into Discord

 ## Features